-Clare Archer-Lean is Senior Lecturer in English and Deputy Higher Degree Research Coordinator in USC’s School of Business and Creative Industries.
-Clare's research is focused on analysis of animals and environment in various cultural artefacts, but also in applied, trans-disciplinary work.
-Clare's work also explores how Indigenous storytelling provides vital insights into sustainability.
+Dr Clare Archer-Lean is Senior Lecturer in English and Higher Degree Research Coordinator in USC’s School of Business and Creative Industries.
+Clare's research is uses applied, trans-disciplinary approaches to anti-colonial research critical animal studies and sustainability in various cultural artefacts and contexts.
+Clare's work explores how Indigenous storytelling provides vital insights into sustainability.
 Publications can be seen at https://www.usc.edu.au/staff/dr-clare-archer-lean#research.
-Clare is a committee member of Australasian Animal Studies Association (AASA) and on the editorial board for Social Alternatives and Animal Studies Journal.
+Clare is a member of Melbourne University's literarylab and is chief investigator on the ARC funded Reading Climate project

 AAWP conference 2022